Make the most of Ubuntu with Landscape

-Canonical's Technical Support (CTS) team provides around-the-clock coverage for Ubuntu deployments all over the world.
+Canonical's Support and Technical Services (STS) team provides around-the-clock coverage for Ubuntu deployments all over the world.
 Our phone support means you can speak directly to someone who has first-hand experience of how to resolve your issue.
 And our online portal lets you track the progress of submitted cases in real time.

 Manage multiple Ubuntu installations cost-effectively.
 Automate updates and manage physical, virtual and cloud-based systems from a single interface.
 Ensure compliance across your IT estate.
 Landscape is easy to set up and requires no custom hardware or specialised skills to operate.